Dynatrace/OneAgent-SDK-Ruby-Sample-Binding/README.md

+⚠️ This repository has been archived and is no longer maintained.
+The code is available for historical reference or archival purposes.

 # Dynatrace OneAgent SDK Sample Binding for Ruby

 > **DISCLAIMER**: This project was developed as part of an innovation / hacker day from Dynatrace R&D. It is not complete, nor supported and only intended as a starting point for those wanting to integrate the OneAgent SDK for C/C++ with Ruby.